 So what happened?
 Where did the air and water go?

-That's what the spacecraft NASA launched Monday is being dispatched to find out.
-It's called MAVEN -- short for Mars Atmosphere and Volatile Evolution -- and it's the first mission dedicated to studying the red planet's upper atmosphere.
+NASA is launching a new spacecraft to try to find out.
+It's called MAVEN, which stands for Mars Atmosphere and Volatile Evolution.
+It's the first mission dedicated to studying the red planet's upper atmosphere.

 Is this ancient Mars?
 An artist shows how Mars might have looked billions of years ago.
 A new NASA spacecraft, called MAVEN, will be the first mission devoted to exploring and understanding the Martian upper atmosphere.
 Scientists hope it will solve the mystery of the red planet's missing air and water.

 "We expect to learn how the modern Mars works, really in detail.
 To see its climate state, to understand how the atmosphere is lost to space -- how Mars may have lost a magnetic field -- to take that information and map it back in time, " said NASA's James Garvin.

 The earliest liftoff time for MAVEN is Monday, November 18, at 1:28 p.m.
 ET from Cape Canaveral Air Force Station in Florida.
 A United Launch Alliance Atlas V rocket will launch the probe into space on a 10-month trip to Mars.
 It's scheduled to arrive September 22, 2014.

 The solar-powered probe is about the length of school bus -- 37.5 feet (11.43 meters) long -- and will weigh about 5,410 pounds (2,454 kg) at launch.

 What killed Mars?
 New spacecraft will find out